Common Airbyte Connection Examples

 --connection-name "mygithubsrc"

-You can create a GitLab App and install it to easily enable read-only access from the Faros connector to your desired organizations and repositories.
+You can create a GitLab PAT to easily enable read-only access from the Faros connector to your desired projects.

 1. In the top-right corner of your GitLab account, select your avatar.